Createdd/Writing/2020/articles/Reflecting2020.md

 ### Online Dating

 It started by my airbnb host suggesting me to use Tinder during my stay on Gran Canaria.
 There were mainly old people around so this seemed a good approach to find young people.
-And, in fact, it was.I was quite successful.
+And, in fact, it was.
+I was quite successful.
 Having many matches and multiple great meetings with woman.
 Some being in sexual nature and some not.

 Things radically changed when being back to Vienna.
 Very few matches, and overall very low effort of the women.
-I expanded to two more platforms totallying out three dating platforms (Tinder, Bumble, OKCupid)
+I expanded to two more platforms totalying out three dating platforms (Tinder, Bumble, OKCupid)

 My findings are, that: